davetcoleman/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

   cd ~/ws_moveit/src
   catkin clean

 Now follow the instructions on the MoveIt! homepage for `installing MoveIt!
-Kinetic from source <http://moveit.ros.org/install/source/>`_.
+Melodic from source <http://moveit.ros.org/install/source/>`_.
 Note that you can skip the **Prerequisites** section since you should already have a Catkin workspace.

 Re-source the setup files: ::